Skip to content

 This use case does not mean that Luckin automatically receives protocol rewards.

-Instead, the main protocol consequence is:
+Instead, the main protocol consequences are:

 1. a trusted, accepted, and settled audience-selection result